Manuscript submission procedure for the Economics and Business Review

 17. Quoted texts of more than 40 words should be separated from the main body by a four-spaced indentation of the margin as a block.

-18. The Economics and Business Review uses the American Psychological Association (APA) 6th edition reference system for citations in the text with a detailed alphabetical list at the end of the article.
+18. The Economics and Business Review uses the American Psychological Association (APA) 7th edition reference system for citations in the text with a detailed alphabetical list at the end of the article.
 Full references should include all authors’ names and initials, date of publication, title of article, title of publication (in italics), volume and issue number (of a journal), publisher and form (books, conference proceedings) and page numbers.
 All works cited in the text and only those must be included in the References section at the end of the article.
-For more information see APA Style used in EBR guidelines.
-Examples of references may be found in articles already published in the EBR.

 All submitted articles are subject to anti-plagiarism control in the iThenticate system.